appium/appium-uiautomator2-driver/README.md

 Capability Name | Description
 --- | ---
 appium:avd | The name of Android emulator to run the test on.
 The names of currently installed emulators could be listed using `avdmanager list avd` command.
-If the emulator with the given name is not running then it is going to be started before a test appium:avdLaunchTimeout | Maximum number of milliseconds to wait until Android Emulator is started. `60000` ms by default appium:avdReadyTimeout | Maximum number of milliseconds to wait until Android Emulator is fully booted and is ready for usage. `60000` ms by default appium:avdArgs | Either a string or an array of emulator [command line arguments](https://developer.android.com/studio/run/emulator-commandline). appium:avdEnv | Mapping of emulator [environment variables](https://developer.android.com/studio/command-line/variables). appium:networkSpeed | Sets the desired network speed limit for the emulator.
+If the emulator with the given name is not running then it is going to be launched on automated session startup. appium:avdLaunchTimeout | Maximum number of milliseconds to wait until Android Emulator is started. `60000` ms by default appium:avdReadyTimeout | Maximum number of milliseconds to wait until Android Emulator is fully booted and is ready for usage. `60000` ms by default appium:avdArgs | Either a string or an array of emulator [command line arguments](https://developer.android.com/studio/run/emulator-commandline).
+If arguments contain the `-wipe-data` one then the emulator is going to be killed on automated session startup in order to wipe its data. appium:avdEnv | Mapping of emulator [environment variables](https://developer.android.com/studio/command-line/variables). appium:networkSpeed | Sets the desired network speed limit for the emulator.
 It is only applied if the emulator is not running before the test starts.
 See emulator [command line arguments](https://developer.android.com/studio/run/emulator-commandline) description for more details. appium:gpsEnabled | Sets whether to enable (`true`) or disable (`false`) GPS service in the Emulator.
 Unset by default, which means to not change the current value